-- 33 The production environment is described in the PP/9806, section 2.3.2. - 34 This description has been refined in the ST19N Generic Security Target to include industrial parameters whose definition is reproduced hereafter for readers convenience. - 35 The authorized front-end plant actually involved in the manufacturing of the TOE is ST ROUSSET. - 36 The authorized sub-contractor actually involved in the TOE mask manufacturing is DNP Japan. - 37 The authorized EWS plant actually involved in the testing of the TOE is ST Rousset. - 2.3.3 TOE user environment - 38 The TOE User environment is described in the PP/9806, section 2.3.3.
+- 33. The production environment is described in the PP/9806, section 2.3.2. - 34.
+This description has been refined in the ST19N Generic Security Target to include industrial parameters whose definition is reproduced hereafter for readers convenience. - 35.
+The authorized front-end plant actually involved in the manufacturing of the TOE is ST ROUSSET. - 36.
+The authorized sub-contractor actually involved in the TOE mask manufacturing can be DNP Japan or DPE Italy. - 37.
+The authorized EWS plant actually involved in the testing of the TOE is ST Rousset.

+2.3.3 TOE user environment

+38. The TOE User environment is described in the PP/9806, section 2.3.3.

-2.4 TOE LOGICAL PHASES
+2.4 TOE logical phases

-- 39 During its construction and usage, the TOE is under several life logical phases.
+- 39. During its construction and usage, the TOE is under several life logical phases.
 These phases are ordered under a logical controlled sequence.
-The change from one phase to the next is under control of the TOE. - 40 The logical phases available on the ST19NR66 are: - TEST configuration, then - ISSUER configuration, then - USER configuration. - 41 Once into a given configuration, the TOE cannot be stepped back to any previous configuration.

-- 42 During phases 4 to 6, the TOE may be in ISSUER or USER configuration according to the SICESW developer request. - 43 Table 2 shows what the different TOE configuration can be facing the authorities who perform the phase activities for phases 4 to 7.
+The change from one phase to the next is under control of the TOE. - 40.
+The logical phases available on the ST19NR66-A are: - TEST configuration, then - ISSUER configuration, then - USER configuration. - 41.
+Once into a given configuration, the TOE cannot be stepped back to any previous configuration. - 42.
+During phases 4 to 6, the TOE may be in ISSUER or USER configuration according to the SICESW developer request. - 43.
+Table 2 shows what the different TOE configuration can be facing the authorities who perform the phase activities for phases 4 to 7.

-Table 2 TOE configurations
+Table 2.
+TOE configurations

-Phase & condition TOE Configuration Authority Phase 4 ISSUER or USER Packaging manufacturer (not STM) Phase 5 ISSUER or USER Secure IC product manufacturer (not STM) Phase 6 ISSUER or USER Personalizer (not STM) Phase 7 USER End-usage
+Phase & condition TOE Configuration Authority Phase 4 ISSUER or USER Packaging manufacturer (not ST) Phase 5 ISSUER or USER Secure IC product manufacturer (not ST) Phase 6 ISSUER or USER Personalizer (not ST) Phase 7 USER End-usage

-2.5 TOE INTENDED USAGE
+2.5 TOE intended usage

-The TOE can be incorporated in several applications such as:

-- banking and finance market for credit/debit cards, electronic purse (stored value cards) and electronic commerce, - network based transaction processing such as mobile phones (GSM SIM cards), pay-TV (subscriber and pay-per-view cards), communication highways (Internet access and transaction processing), - transport and ticketing market (access control cards), - governmental cards (ID-cards, healthcards, driver licenses etc....), - new emerging sectors such as multimedia commerce and Intellectual Property Rights protection.

-45 The TOE intended usage is further described in the PP/9806, section 2.5.
+- 44. The TOE can be incorporated in several applications such as: - banking and finance market for credit/debit cards, electronic purse (stored value cards) and electronic commerce, - network based transaction processing such as mobile phones (GSM SIM cards), pay-TV (subscriber and pay-per-view cards), communication highways (Internet access and transaction processing), - transport and ticketing market (access control cards), - governmental cards (ID-cards, healthcards, driver licenses etc....), - new emerging sectors such as multimedia commerce and Intellectual Property Rights protection. - 45.
+The TOE intended usage is further described in the PP/9806, section 2.5.

-2.6 GENERAL IT FEATURES OF THE TOE
+2.6 General IT features of the TOE

-46 The TOE IT functionality consist of data storage and processing such as:

-- arithmetical functions (e.g. incrementing counters in electronic purses, calculating currency conversion in electronic purses...); - data communication; - cryptographic operations (e.g. data encryption, digital signature verification...).
+- 46. The TOE IT functionality consist of data storage and processing such as: - arithmetical functions (e.g. incrementing counters in electronic purses, calculating currency conversion in electronic purses...); - data communication; - cryptographic operations (e.g. data encryption, digital signature verification...).

-3 TOE SECURITY ENVIRONMENT
+3 TOE security environment

-- 47 This section describes the security aspects of the environment in which the TOE is intended to be used and addresses the description of the assumptions, the assets to be protected, the threats and the organisational security policies. - 48 A summary of all these security aspects and their respective conditions is provided in Table 3.
-Note that the origin of each aspect is clearly identified in the prefix of its label. - 49 Most of these security aspects can therefore be easily found in the respective protection profiles.
+- 47. This section describes the security aspects of the environment in which the TOE is intended to be used and addresses the description of the assumptions, the assets to be protected, the threats and the organisational security policies. - 48.
+A summary of all these security aspects and their respective conditions is provided in Table 3.
+Note that the origin of each aspect is clearly identified in the prefix of its label - 49.
+Most of these security aspects can therefore be easily found in the respective protection profiles.
 Only those originating in AUG are detailed in the following sections.

-3.1 ASSETS
+3.1 Assets